 These instructions are accurate as of May 24, 2021.

 MC Command Center is a wonderful mod that adds story progression, disables culling, and basically allows you to tweak various settings of the game.
 You can have just run in the background, quietly updating your unplayed families or have it be an active participant.
-If you are more interested in the MC settings, I’ve posted mine here.
+If you are more interested in how MC settings work, I’ve posted mine here.

 It’s fairly easy to set up – but there are some steps involved.
 (I only have PC instructions here as I don’t own a mac anymore.)

-1. Download at MC Command Center Deaderpool’s Tumbr.
+1. Download at MC Command Center Deaderpool’s site.